-He attributed this difficult relationships with women to his mother.
+He attributed this difficult relationship with women to his mother.

 In 1968, he married Connie Booth, together they had one child – Cynthia.
-Together they wrote the script for Fawlty Towers and although divorced in late 1970s, have remain good friends.
+Together they wrote the script for Fawlty Towers and although divorced in the late 1970s, have remained good friends.